First-Non-Interesting-Username/NixOS-config/docs/checks.md

 # Checks

-Checks (also called tests) are deriviations built by nix to check if things work properly.
+Checks (also called tests) are derivations built by nix to check if things work properly.

 ## Philosphy of writing checks